-Soave is a walled middle age town located in the eastern end of Verona province, at the foot of an impressive middle age castle built by the Scala family, the ruling family of Verona in the XIV Century.
+The name of the famous Italian white wine Soave comes from a middle age village in the eastern end of Verona province.
+It is located at the foot of a hill on top of which stands an impressive middle age castle.
+The fortress, as it is today, was built by the Scala family, the ruling family of Verona in the XIV Century.

-Where today is the castle of Soave, there was almost certainly a Roman watch tower along the Via Postumia, an important road linking the north east of Italy with the north west.
-The Via Postumia connected Genoa with Aquileia and crossed also many towns in northern Italy such as Verona, Vicenza, Padua.
-From the highest tower of Soave castle it is still possible to admire a breathtaking view above the plain and the A4 motorway, running along the same route the via Postumia followed more than two thousands years ago.
+Where today stands the castle of Soave, in Roman age there was almost certainly a watch tower.
+From the top of the hill it controlled the trafic on the Via Postumia, an important road linking the north east with the north west of Italy.
+Via Postumia connected Genoa with Aquileia and crossed also many towns in northern Italy such as Verona, Vicenza, Padua, Cremona.
+From the highest tower of Soave castle it is still possible to admire 360° view above the valleys and the A4 motorway, running along the same route the via Postumia followed more than 2000 years ago.

-In Italian language the word soave means “sweet“, “gentle“, and many believe that the name comes from the excellent white wine produced here, but in fact there is a different explanation.
+In Italian language the word soave means “sweet“, “gentle“.
+Many believe that the name of the village comes from the excellent white wine produced here, but in fact there is a different explanation.

 With the fall of the Roman Empire in 476 a.D. the village found itself on the way of the Germanic tribes that swarmed the Italian peninsula coming from central and eastern Europe.
 One of these Germanic tribes, the Svevi, took control of the former Roman watch tower and settled.
-It is probably from the name of this tribe, Svevi, that the name Soave derived.
+It is probably from the name of this tribe, Svevi, changed over time, that the name Soave derives.

 Soave and the Castle

-Some excellent wineries are located inside the village, others just outside the middle age walls, other are in the nearby village of Monteforte d’Alpone or up on the hills surrounding the castle.
+Some excellent wineries are located inside the village, others just outside the walls, in the nearby village of Monteforte d’Alpone or up on the hills surrounding the castle.

-With a full day tour it will be possible to add a panoramic drive up to Castelcerino and to try local cuisine in one of the many restaurant in the area.
+With a full day tour it will be possible to add a visit to few more wineries, together with a panoramic drive up to Castelcerino and to try local cuisine in one of the many restaurant in the area.

-For further information or to book a wine tour in Soave send us an e-mail at:
+Contact us for further information or to book a tour in Soave.